Diabex (Metformin Hydrochloride)

 Primary Uses

-Diabex is used to control blood glucose (sugar levels) in people with diabetes mellitus.
-It can be used in type 2 diabetes in adults and children over 10 years of age.
-It’s especially helpful for overweight patients when diet and exercise alone aren’t enough to control high blood sugar levels.
+Diabex is primarily used to treat type 2 diabetes in adults and children over 10 years old, especially in those who are overweight and when diet and exercise alone are insufficient.

 How It Works

-Good to know: There is no evidence that Diabex is addictive.
+Good to know: Diabex is not considered addictive.

 How to Take Diabex